 It was a better understanding of chicken’s complex needs that inspired Sainsbury’s woodland eggs.
 The scheme — first introduced in 2004 — saw free-range farmers partner with The Woodland Trust, to plant trees inside their poultry ranges.
 There’s been plenty of progress since then with levels of agroforestry reaching heady, organic heights — most notably, perhaps, at Daylesford Organic.
 Without these very necessary measures, large flocks of free-range birds will huddle miserably in the shadows of their sheds.

-Naturally, sapling trees take a few years to grow and provide a decent canopy, and they need to be watered to help them establish — a fact that is often reflected in the supermarket price.
+Naturally, sapling trees take a few years to grow and provide a decent canopy, and they need to be watered to help them establish — an undertaking of the farmer that is often not reflected in the price of supermarket eggs.
 One such answer is to use hazel hurdles or raised wooden pallets.
 I’ve also seen children’s trampolines, picnic tables and an array of rust bucket farmyard machinery repurposed to great effect.
-Cacklebean’s chickens protect their animals with a smart fabric, stretched over metal frames; Deborah, Duchess of Devonshire let her flock walk freely around the Chatsworth carpark where they sheltered under visiting vehicles.
+Cacklebean protect their flocks with a smart fabric, stretched over metal frames; Deborah, Duchess of Devonshire let her flock walk freely around the Chatsworth carpark where they sheltered under visiting vehicles.
 I don’t see why, as we increasingly embrace green energy sources, we can’t let chickens shelter under solar panels…

 Exquisite houses, the beauty of Nature, and how to get the most from your life, straight to your inbox.